saurabhp75/saurabhp75.github.io/_notes/docker.md

 **Note**: this only configures your current terminal window.
 It can be used to alter the containers in a VM/node.

 ### NodePort Vs ClusterIP services
-- ClusterIP: Exposes a set of pods to other objects in the cluster.
+- **ClusterIP**: Exposes a set of pods to other objects in the cluster.
-- NodePort: Exposes a set of pods to the outside world (only good for development purpose).
+- **NodePort**: Exposes a set of pods to the outside world (only good for development purpose).

 **PVC**: persistent volume claim.